 The Ethical Engineer

 Most professional societies have prepared ethical codes for their members.
-The purpose of these codes is to guide engineers on ethical behavior.
+The purpose of these codes is to guide engineers on ethical behaviour.

 A distillation of these codes provides the following guidelines:

-• Behave in an honorable and dignified manner.
+- Behave in an honourable and dignified manner.

-• Protect confidential information of employer or client.
+- Protect confidential information of the employer or client.

 A conflict of interest is a situation in which an engineer’s loyalties and obligations may be compromised because of self-interest or other loyalties and obligations.